What to do with used pallets?

 When you begin a pallet recovery program, you instantly diminish your need to constantly purchase new pallets because you have an ongoing, incoming pallet inventory – depending on how many pallets your business handles on a regular basis.
 By using refurbished pallets in place of new pallets, you’ll maximize your investment and prevent your company from overspending on packaging needs.

-For example, one of our clients has been taking advantage of our pallet recovery, repair, and return program for more than eight years and has saved in excess of 25 percent per pallet through our partnership.
+For example, one of our clients has been taking advantage of our pallet recovery services for a long time and has accumulated more than 25 percent of their capital back for every pallet they’ve received through the partnership.
 How?
 Keep reading for a quick rundown on their savings.

 Pallet Recovery Case Study